diku-dk/lys/README.md

 ![Lys Window](/lys.png)

-A window should now open and you should be able to navigate the white circle with the arrow keys.
+A window should now open and you should be able to navigate the white object with the arrow keys and the mouse.
+Change object to a square by pressing `s`, and back to a circle by pressing `c`.
+Exit by pressing ESC.

 ## General Usage